nuqz/wpwe-manifest/README.md

 }
 ```

-The next part is to configure webpack, for example:
+The next step is to configure webpack:

 ```js
 // webpack.config.js